kubawolanin/openhab2-addons/addons/binding/org.openhab.binding.mihome/README.md

 In order to connect the Gateway, you need to install the MiHome app from the [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480).

+## Supported devices

+* Xiaomi Smart Gateway v2 (with radio support)
+* Xiaomi Smart Temperature and Humidity Sensor (round one)
+* Xiaomi Smart Door/Window Sensor (round one)
+* Xiaomi Wireless Switch (round one)
+* Xiaomi Motion Sensor / IR Human Body sensor
+* Xiaomi Smart Plug
+* Xiaomi Smart Magic Cube
+* Xiaomi Aqara ZigBee Wired Wall Switch (1 and 2 buttons)
+* Xiaomi Aqara ZigBee Wireless Wall Switch (1 and 2 buttons)
+* Xiaomi Aqara Smart Curtain
+* Xiaomi Mijia Honeywell Gas Alarm Detector
+* Xiaomi Mijia Honeywell Fire Alarm Detector

 ## Setup

 * Install the binding
 * Setup Gateway to be discoverable

     1. Add Gateway 2 or 3 to your WiFi Network
-    1. Install Mi Home app from [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480) (your phone may need to be changed to English language first)
+    1. Install MiHome app from [Google Play](https://play.google.com/store/apps/details?id=com.xiaomi.smarthome) or [AppStore](https://itunes.apple.com/app/mi-home-xiaomi-for-your-smarthome/id957323480) (your phone may need to be changed to English language first)
     1. Set your region to Mainland China under Settings -> Locale (seems to be required)
-    1. Update gateway (maybe multiple times)
+    1. Update gateway to the latest firmware (note that update window may pop up sequentially)
     1. Enable developer mode:

-        1. Select your Gateway in Mi Home
+        1. Select your Gateway in the MiHome app
-        1. Go to the "..." menu and click "About"
+        1. Go to the "..." menu on the top right corner and click "About"
         1. Tap the version number "Version : 2.XX" at the bottom of the screen repeatedly until you enable developer mode
-        1. You should now have 2 extra options listed in Chinese
+        1. You should now have 2 extra options listed: `local area network communication protocol` and `gateway information`
-        1. Choose the first new option (fourth position in the menu or the longer text in Chinese)
+        1. Choose `local area network communication protocol`
         1. Tap the toggle switch to enable LAN functions.
 Note down the developer key (something like: 91bg8zfkf9vd6uw7)
         1. Make sure you hit the OK button (to the right of the cancel button) to save your changes